salma-svg/salma-svg.github.io/projects/OCL/code.md

 #### Parameters
 - **`nom_nuance`**: The name of the material grade to be optimized.
 Example values include 'GS 400-15', 'GS 450-10', etc.
 - **`dossier_donnees`**: The path to the directory containing the data files.
-This directory should include cleaned data, material prices, and constraints files.
+This directory should include cleaned data, material prices, and constraints csv files.
 - **`faire_prediction`**: A flag indicating whether to regenerate prediction models.
 Set to `oui` (yes) to train new models, or `non` (no) to use existing models.

 #### Steps